CryptoCommunity/clist/README.md

-# ctable
+# Crypto list
-Table of cryptocurrencies and fiat money
+List of cryptocurrencies and fiat money

+You can get this as your source.
+Feel free to contribute to the list.